 Evise FAQs for Editors

-Because EVISE® is Elsevier owned, we will be in full control of its development, ensuring it will meet evolving requirements of editorial systems and processes into the future, and allowing us to innovate and drive progress in submission and peer review.
-Development of EVISE® uses “Agile” principles which enable us to respond to feedback from end users and our own monitoring.
-Finally, EVISE® will be fully integrated with other key Elsevier products, including Scopus, ScienceDirect and Mendeley, offering a much enhanced user experience, and enabling us to support researchers from research though to collaboration.
+Because EVISE is Elsevier-owned, we are in full control of its development, which allows us to drive innovation and progress in submission and peer review.
+The “Agile” development principles we use enable us to respond to feedback from end users and our own monitoring.
+Finally, EVISE will be fully integrated with other key Elsevier products, including Scopus, ScienceDirect and Mendeley, offering users a much better experience , and enabling us to support researchers from research though to collaboration.

 What are the benefits for my journal?

-Yes and no. Yes, in that your journal will not be scheduled for migration until all the functionality (which may be equivalent functionality) required for it to operate is available.
-No, in that you may find that a particular feature is not in EVISE®, or that EVISE® handles the need differently.
-We have not copied over all functionality from EES to EVISE® as many EES features were not used by most journals, or with time have become out of date / non-optimal.
-EVISE® is a new system that has been designed from scratch and it is structured and organized differently from EES; where EES was role-based, EVISE® is task-based.
+Yes and no. Yes, in that your journal will not be scheduled for migration until we can offer all the functionality (which may be equivalent functionality) that is required for it to operate.
+No, in that you may find that a particular feature is not in EVISE, or that EVISE handles the need differently.
+We have not copied over all functionality from EES to EVISE as many EES features were not used by most journals, or with time have become out-of-date / non-optimal.
+EVISE is a new system that has been designed from scratch and it is structured and organized differently from EES; while EES was role-based, EVISE is task-based.

 How will users be supported, and how can users learn the new system?

-- The main Editor, or the most appropriate Editor spokesperson will be asked to register a journal “set-up session” where they will have the opportunity to discuss and decide upon detailed configurations and settings, together with the Publisher and Journal Manager, and receive training from an experienced trainer.
-The session is recorded for future reference and sharing with the other Editors for the journal.
+- For journals migrating from EES to EVISE, or new journals created on EVISE, the main editor, or the most appropriate editor spokesperson, will be asked to attend a journal “set-up session”.
+During this session, they will have the opportunity to discuss and decide upon detailed configurations and settings, together with the publisher and journal manager, and an experienced trainer.

-- All handling Editors will be invited to attend a training webinar before go-live, at a timing of their choice.
+- Following that set-up session, all editors will be invited to attend a training session before go-live, at a timing of their choice.

-- A test site will be available for all Editors to become familiar with the system before go-live.
+- A test site will be available for all key handling editors to become familiar with the system before go-live.

 When will the migration take place for my journal?

-Journals will be migrated from EES to EVISE® on a journal-by-journal basis during 2015/2016.
-The migration schedule will be determined by journal Publishers in consultation with Editors and communicated well in advance of starting migration.
-The migration is managed by a Deployment Lead (DL) working in close collaboration with your regular Journal Manager, Publisher, and a dedicated EVISE® Trainer, who will ensure - together with you - that your journal is configured optimally, that you are comfortable in the new system, and that the transition proceeds smoothly.
+Journals will be migrated from EES to EVISE on a journal-by-journal basis during 2017/2018.
+The migration schedule will be determined by journal publishers in consultation with editors and will be communicated well in advance of migration starting.
+The migration is managed by a deployment lead (DL) working in close collaboration with your regular journal manager, publisher, and a dedicated EVISE trainer, who will work together to ensure - together with you - that your journal is configured optimally, that you are comfortable in the new system, and that the transition proceeds smoothly.

-Both EES and EVISE® will need to be used for a time after a journal’s EVISE® site goes live, while submissions in EES are completed.
-However, understanding the challenge working in two editorial systems creates for Editors, we will try to minimize the overlap as much as possible.
-We will shortly launch TrIESTE (Transfer Inflight EES Submissions To EVISE®), whereby new submissions and revised article submissions, that have not entered the review process, will be transferred to EVISE®.
-TrIESTE will not apply to papers already under review, or Special Issue papers.
-You will receive more information about this project in due course.
+Both EES and EVISE will need to be used for a time after a journal’s EVISE site goes live, while submissions in EES are completed.
+However, understanding the challenge working in two editorial systems creates for editors, we will try to minimize the overlap as much as possible.

 When will the EES site be closed?